TazWake/volatility-plugins/README.md

 This volatility plugin is designed to quickly parse the process list and identify some **obvious** signs of malicious activity.
 It is not designed to act as an indepth assessment tool and works best for investigators looking to triage multiple platforms quickly.

 The plugin highlights the following events:
-+ CSRSS - there should only be one instance and it should run from the system32 folder
++ SMSS - there should only be one instance and it runs from system 32
++ CSRSS - should be running from system32
 + SERVICES - this should be running from system32
 + SVCHOST - check for impersonation (e.g. scvhost / svch0st etc)
 + LSASS - there should only be one instance and it should be running from system32